frankenperez/openathon-nextjs/labs/lab-00/README.md

 ### Benefits of SSG

 - **Cheap to host**.
-Since a SSG website is just made up of a bunch of different HTML files, you can host your site on any static file hosting service
+Since an SSG website is just made up of a bunch of different HTML files, you can host your site on any static file hosting service
 - **SEO Friendly**.
-Static site generation model offer an SEO friendly way of building websites and applications.
+The static site generation model offers an SEO friendly way of building websites and applications.
 Search engine crawlers can easily index and access the content of the static pages.
 - **Fast FCP**.
 Since all the pages and content have been generated at build time, the client will start to see content almost immediately.
 - **Security**.
-Statically generated site is solely composed of static files, the risk of being vulnerable to cyber attacks is minimal.
+A statically generated site is solely composed of static files, the risk of being vulnerable to cyber attacks is minimal.

 ### Risks of SSG